damianlicheri/ml-webapp-using-streamlit-tutorial/README.md

 # Machine learning web app using Streamlit
 <!-- endhide -->

-- In this project we will create a new web app, working again with the same model: predicting Titanic survival, but this time we will do it with python scripts using our new Streamlit skills!
+- In this project we will create a machine learning web application.
+Again, you are free to choose the model you prefere from our previous projects.
+This time you will use python scripts with your new Streamlit skills!

 >Don't forget to always be resourceful!